syncfusion-content/blazor-docs/blazor/datagrid/foreignKey-column.md

 ## Binding remote data

-The Foreign key column in Syncfusion Grid allows you to bind remote data for a foreign key column.
+The Foreign key column in Syncfusion<sup style="font-size:70%">&reg;</sup> Grid allows you to bind remote data for a foreign key column.
 You can use `SfDataManager` component instead of using `DataSource` property.

 This example demonstrates how to use the foreign key column with remote data binding using the `ODataV4Adaptor` in the grid: